waicool20/Divergence-Meter-Project/Users Manual.md

 ## Rest Mode

-This is the mode where the device will turn of the display to conserve energy and extend battery life.
-The time to turn off and turn on the display can be set in **Settings Mode** This mode cannot be accessed manually.
-When waking up, it will always go to clock mode.
+This is the mode where the device will turn off the display to conserve energy and extend battery life.
+The time to turn off and turn on the display can be set in **Settings Mode**.
+This mode cannot be accessed manually.
+When waking up, it will always go back to **Clock Mode**.

 | Button | Short Press | Long Press | Pressed |
 |:------:|:-----------:|:----------:|:-------:|